New York City Bicycle Accident LawyerClick For Your Free Consulation

-Since insurance companies often try to deny coverage or low-ball settlement offers, it is in your best interest to hire New York City personal injury attorneys with experience representing bike accident victims like you.
+Since insurance companies often try to deny coverage or low-ball settlement offers, it is in your best interest to hire a New York City personal injury attorney with experience representing bike accident victims like you.
 Your choice of attorney can make a world of difference in the outcome of your case.

 At the Law Offices of Jay S. Knispel, LLC, our bicycle accident attorneys have decades of experience and have helped our clients recover millions in compensation.
 We know how important financial recovery is for injured bicycle accident victims and are here to help.

 When you entrust our legal team to handle your matters, you can expect:

 After a bicycle accident in New York City, you will need time to rest and recuperate.
 We have years of experience handling bicycle injury claims and we will do the hard work so you can recover.
 Contact our personal injury attorneys in New York City today to get started.

 On the streets of New York City, many people choose to bike to work or school, to make deliveries, and for leisure.
 While riding a bike is better for the environment and has health benefits, it can be risky as well.

 Bicycle accidents in New York are all too common.
 In 2018, over 4,600 bicycle accidents were reported across the city.

 More crashes occurred in Brooklyn and Manhattan than in any other borough:

 There are many reasons for all of these bicycle collisions across New York City.

 Some causes of bicycle accidents in NYC, including: